 Efficiency reimagined: Hardy begins by highlighting AI’s limits.
 “AI will never be truly original.
 It can only remix what humans have done before,” she says.
 “It can use all the same ingredients in the kitchen, but it can’t create new ones,” she explains.
-Organizations gain an advantage when they use AI to amplify value rather than focus on speed.
+Organizations gain an advantage when they use AI to amplify value rather than simply focus on speed.
 “The market expects efficiency, which often means spending less,” Hardy explains.
 “If you position yourself as delivering incredible quality in a shorter amount of time, that's where you win.”

 Invest in your own: Hardy recommends a bottom-up approach, cultivating internal communities rather than relying solely on external consultants.
 At Cisco, she built “Generative AI Explorers,” a global community of 5,000 employees sharing ideas and building AI literacy.
 “Find the excited voices inside your organization, give them a charter, reward them, and provide a stage to share what they are learning,” she says.